 - It may be helpful to discuss the situation confidentially with your manager and/or HR Division - Given the sensitivity of this issue it may be helpful to contact the CSEAS for support in advance of speaking to your staff member - Consideration could be given to have a manager of the same gender talk to the staff member concerned - Any discussion should be held in private and free from interruption.
-For more information please see the section 'Having a Difficult Workplace Conversation' in this guide. - In speaking to the staff member, try to reassure them of the positive aspects of their work performance.
+For more information please see section on Having a Difficult Workplace Conversation in this guide. - In speaking to the staff member, try to reassure them of the positive aspects of their work performance.
 Indicate to the staff member that you are aware it is a sensitive issue to raise but as manager you have to address it. - Tell the staff member what has been observed by you or others.
 Be prepared that you may be asked who brought it to your attention.
-You will need to address this in advance with the person who raised it. - Outline the issue clearly.
-Be aware that medical conditions or medications can result in body odour.
-Ask your staff member if they are aware of the issue.
-A medical condition may be disclosed by the staff member. - Allow time for the staff member to respond.
-If they become angry or upset, try to diffuse this by explaining that you are raising the issue out of concern.
+You will need to address this in advance with the person who raised it.